 5. Soportujar

-- Distance from Granada: 1 hour and 13 minutes by car
+- 🗺️ Distance from Granada: 1 hour and 11 minutes by car

-- Best Way to Get There: Car
+- 🚗 Best Way to Get There: Car or Bus

-- Main Reason to Visit: UNIQUE Witch-themed village in the mountains
+- 🌟 Main Reason to Visit: Unique witch-themed village in the mountains

 - This Day Trip is Perfect For: Families, People who love UNIQUE hidden gems, and anything Witch-themed.

 Welcome to the witchiest town of Andalucia!
 Located in the Alpujarra region, Soportújar is a small and quaint mountain village full of folklore traditions.
-When walking around this small Pueblo Blanco, you will find endless attractions and statues – one being the chocolate house of Hansel and Gretel.

 This is the perfect town to visit during October because what better way to celebrate Halloween than in a witchy village?
 Should you visit, I highly encourage dressing up or, at least, wearing a witch/wizard hat!

-6. Úbeda y Baeza
+7. Úbeda y Baeza

-- Distance from Granada: 1 hour and 34 mins (Úbeda) – 1 hour and 26 mins (Baeza)
+- 🗺️ Distance from Granada: 1 hour and 34 mins (Úbeda) – 1 hour and 26 mins (Baeza)

-- Best Way to Get There: Car or Bus
+- 🚗 Best Way to Get There: Car or Bus

-- Main Reason to Visit: Olive Oil
+- 🌟 Main Reason to Visit: Olive Oil

 - This Day Trip is Perfect For: Spanish Culture and Medieval Time Lovers, People who love hidden gems.